Caffeine and Dry Eye

 Do you love to start your day with a cup of caffeinated coffee?
-While caffeine can provide a much-needed energy boost, it’s important to be aware of its potential impact on your eyes, especially in the form of dry eyes.
+While caffeine can provide a much-needed energy boost, it’s important to be aware of its potential impact on your eyes, especially if it’s in the form of dry eyes.
 This discussion explores the link between caffeine and the dry eye condition.
-And though the impact may not be significant, it can be additive when combining various other factors.
-Caffeine may be “the straw that broke the camels back” for symptomatic dry eye, or “fuel added to the fire” with an existing dry eye condition, but it is not considered a significant factor in causing dry eye.
+Truthfully, the impact of coffee on dry eye is not likely to be significant, but it can be additive when combining various other factors.
+Caffeine may be “the straw that broke the camels back” for symptomatic dry eye, or “fuel added to the fire” with an existing dry eye condition, but, again no, it is not considered a significant factor in causing dry eye.

 Coffee &Amp; Caffeine